ballerina-platform/module-ballerinax-microsoft.onedrive/README.md

     Follow the steps below to obtain the configuration information mentioned above.

-    Before you run the following steps, create an account in [OneDrive](https://onedrive.live.com).
+    1. Before you run the following steps, create an account in [OneDrive](https://onedrive.live.com).
 Next, sign into [Azure Portal - App Registrations](https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade).
-You can use your personal or work or school account to register.
+You can use your personal, work, or school account to register.

-    In the App registrations page, click **New registration** and enter a meaningful name in the name field.
+    2. In the App registrations page, click **New registration** and enter a meaningful name in the name field.

     !["Figure 1: App registrations page"](images/step1.jpg)

-    *Figure 1: App registrations page*

-    In the Supported account types section, select **Accounts** in any organizational directory under personal Microsoft accounts (e.g., Skype, Xbox, Outlook.com).
+    3. In the Supported account types section, select **Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g., Skype, Xbox, Outlook.com)**.
 Click **Register** to create the application.

     !["Figure 2: Accounts type selection"](images/step2.jpg)

-    *Figure 2: Accounts type selection*

-    Copy the Application (client) ID (\<MS_CLIENT_ID>).
+    4. Copy the Application (client) ID (\<MS_CLIENT_ID>).
 This is the unique identifier for your app.

-    In the application's list of pages (under the **Manage** tab in left hand side menu), select **Authentication**.
+    5. In the application's list of pages (under the **Manage** tab in left hand side menu), select **Authentication**.
     Under **Platform configurations**, click **Add a platform**.

     !["Figure 3: Add a platform"](images/step3.jpg)

-    *Figure 3: Add a platform*

-    Under **Configure platforms**, click the **Web** button located under **Web applications**.
+    6. Under **Configure platforms**, click the **Web** located under **Web applications**.

-    Under the **Redirect URIs text box**, put [OAuth2 Native Client](https://login.microsoftonline.com/common/oauth2/nativeclient).
+    7. Under the **Redirect URIs text box**, select the [OAuth2 Native Client](https://login.microsoftonline.com/common/oauth2/nativeclient).
     Under **Implicit grant**, select **Access tokens**.
     Click on **Configure**.

     !["Figure 4: Update security configurations"](images/step4.jpg)

-    *Figure 4: Update security configurations*

-    Under **Certificates & Secrets**, create a new client secret (\<MS_CLIENT_SECRET>).
+    8. Under **Certificates & Secrets**, create a new client secret (`<MS_CLIENT_SECRET>`).
 This requires providing a description and a period of expiry.
 Next, click **Add**.

-    Next, you need to obtain an access token and a refresh token to invoke the Microsoft Graph API.
+    9. Next, you need to obtain an access token and a refresh token to invoke the Microsoft Graph API.
-    First, in a new browser, enter the below URL by replacing the \<MS_CLIENT_ID> with the application ID.
+    First, in a new browser, enter the below URL by replacing the `<MS_CLIENT_ID>` with the application ID.

     ```
     https://login.microsoftonline.com/common/oauth2/v2.0/authorize?response_type=code&client_id=<MS_CLIENT_ID>&redirect_uri=https://login.microsoftonline.com/common/oauth2/nativeclient&scope=Files.ReadWrite openid User.Read Mail.Send Mail.ReadWrite offline_access
     ```

-    This will prompt you to enter the username and password for signing into the Azure Portal App.
+    10. This will prompt you to enter the username and password for signing into the Azure Portal App.

-    Once the username and password pair is successfully entered, this will give a URL as follows on the browser address bar.
+    11. Once the username and password pair is successfully entered, this will give a URL as follows on the browser address bar.

     `https://login.microsoftonline.com/common/oauth2/nativeclient?code=M95780001-0fb3-d138-6aa2-0be59d402f32`

-    Copy the code parameter (M95780001-0fb3-d138-6aa2-0be59d402f32 in the above example) and in a new terminal, enter the following CURL command by replacing the \<MS_CODE> with the code received from the above step.
-The \<MS_CLIENT_ID> and \<MS_CLIENT_SECRET> parameters are the same as above.
+    12. Copy the code parameter (`M95780001-0fb3-d138-6aa2-0be59d402f32` in the above example) and in a new terminal, enter the following cURL command by replacing the `<MS_CODE>` with the code received from the above step.
+The `<MS_CLIENT_ID>` and `<MS_CLIENT_SECRET>` parameters are the same as above.

     ```
     curl -X POST --header "Content-Type: application/x-www-form-urlencoded" --header "Host:login.microsoftonline.com" -d "client_id=<MS_CLIENT_ID>&client_secret=<MS_CLIENT_SECRET>&grant_type=authorization_code&redirect_uri=https://login.microsoftonline.com/common/oauth2/nativeclient&code=<MS_CODE>&scope=Files.ReadWrite openid User.Read Mail.Send Mail.ReadWrite offline_access" https://login.microsoftonline.com/common/oauth2/v2.0/token
     ```

-    The above CURL command should result in a response as follows.
+    The above cURL command should result in a response as follows.
     ```
     {
     "token_type": "Bearer",